MarshallOfSound/flora-colossus/README.md

 ## Testing with pnpm

+To test with pnpm, switch the definition in `package.json#scripts#pretest` to `npm run pretest:pnpm`. instead of `npm run pretest:yarn`.

-If attempting to test with pnpm, it may complain about the lockfile not being in sync with the package.json, this seems to be an issue because it expects the lockfile version to be updated, this may be a pnpm bug with --frozen-lockfile.
+You may notice that we use a particular version of pnpm when testing, this is because it may complain about the lockfile not being in sync with the package.json and fail.
+This seems to be a bug in pnpm because it won't use the different but compatible lockfile when `--frozen-lockfile` is specified.

-For now, you can just force a particular old pnpm version to run the tests:
+For now, you can just force a particular pnpm version to run the tests like we did.

 ```sh
 pnpx pnpm@~6.1 install